Ojage/Aynary/README.md

 The clipboard monitor runs automatically when the application starts.
 It watches for text selections and automatically looks up single words.

+## Offline Dictionary Data

+A small offline dataset ships with the app in `data/dictionary.json` and is embedded in the binary at build time.
+You can expand or replace this file with a larger dataset before building to customize the available definitions.

 ## Development

 ### Project Structure